 Assistant Librarian – Beatrice Kitchen lived in the Coloma area all her life and married Vernon Kitchen in 1946.
 As interest in a Coloma Library resurfaced, the books stored at the Follett’s were brought out and given to the library volunteers.
 Kenyon Follett told Laura Mae ” I didn’t have the heart to throw them out.”
 The books were checked over and cleaned up.
 Many of the books we sold but some are still available at the library.

 On May 31, 1990, the Coloma Village Board voted the library to be renamed the Coloma Community Library.

 On June 16, 1990, the Library Board requested a feasibility study from the Wisconsin Department of Publication regarding the need for a public library in the Village of Coloma.

-In September 1990, the Coloma Public Library was officially established with the appointment of a Coloma Library Board.
+On July 1, 1990, the Coloma Public Library was established by the Village Board: Loren Thurber, President, and Trustees Faye Schliepp, Arden Bandt, LuAnn Hackbart, and Ray Rodriquez.
+In September 1990, the library was officially established with the appointment of a Coloma Library Board.

 On January 1, 1991, the Coloma Public Library became a member of the Winnefox Library System.

 The Friends of the Library, organized by Laura Mae, has been an important source of revenue to the Library.
-Due to their fundraisers, the library has been able to purchase computers, fax machines, typewriters, etc.
+Due to their fundraisers, the library has been able to purchase needed equipment and supplies.

-Other endowments include the Winnefox Enrichment Fund which enabled the library to purchase a copier machine in 1992, as well as several Federal Grants.
+Other endowments include the Winnefox Enrichment Fund which enabled the library to purchase a copy machine in 1992, as well as several Federal Grants.